bambora-na/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 }
 ```

->It's very important to notice that the ***payment_token is Base64 encoded*** including the paymentData.
+>It's important that the ***payment_token is Base64 encoded*** and included in the paymentData object.

->Below it's shown an example of the paymentData object that should be submitted.
+>Below is an example of the paymentData object that should be submitted.

 ```
 {